ShaRP: SHAllow-LayeR Pruning for Efficient Video Large Language Models: Introduction

 (3) \textit{Post-Pruning stage faces an importance-redundancy dilemma}: Even after mitigating positional bias through methods like (2), relying solely on attention as an importance indicator can still cause the model to repeatedly retain high-attention~\cite{darcet2023vision} tokens from adjacent frames or similar backgrounds.
 As observed in the first layer of LLaVA-Video-7B~\cite{zhang2024video}, over half of the tokens selected based on attention scores exhibit high redundancy~\cite{fu2025framefusion}, with cosine similarity exceeding 0.9 to other selected tokens.
 Under a constrained compression rate, these similar register tokens~\cite{darcet2023vision} "crowd out" those that should preserve the holistic context of the scene, ultimately leading to degraded performance under high compression ratios.

-Our work is built upon a \textbf{core insight}: effective attention-based pruning in shallow layers is achievable when the three limitations above are properly addressed.
-To this end, we propose a novel training-free framework comprising three components — Segment-Aware Causal Masking (SegM), Positional Bias Calibration (PosC), and Register Token Deduplication (RegD) — for efficient shallow-layer token pruning in video understanding.
+To this end, we propose \textbf{ShaRP}, a training-free shallow-layer pruning framework built on a single insight: \emph{in early decoder layers, raw cross-attention is a miscalibrated importance signal}.
+ShaRP restores a \emph{selective} importance ranking that favors informative and non-redundant tokens via a lightweight three-step calibration loop.
 First, to \textit{enhance information interaction}, inspired by~\cite{li2025attention}, which observed that locally focused heads in Transformers form near-diagonal block attention, segmenting complex reasoning into phrasal units.
 We adapt this to the visual domain by partitioning videos into content-aware segments, intensifying local interactions and alleviating attention collapse~\cite{tang2025seeing,zou2025don}.
 Second, our method \textit{calibrates positional bias} in attention scores through a rapid global bias estimation.
 Finally, to \emph{balance between the importance and redundancy}, high-attention register tokens are refined through a three-step pipeline composed of pre-filtering, deduplication, and post-filling, which eliminates redundancies while enriching the representation with broader contextual information.
 Extensive experiments demonstrate that our approach achieves high compression in shallow LLM layers while maintaining state-of-the-art performance, establishing a new paradigm for attention-based token pruning.